Lucas-Z9277/ACLNK_main/README.md

    TUL task for the NYC dataset, see `./config/ACLNK_nyc_TUL.conf`

 # Run code
+   1. Run `train_ACLNK.py` directly.
+   **Note:** You can directly modify the config file path in line 24 of `train_ACLNK.py`; the file corresponds to those in `./config/`.

+   2. Via the command line:
-   For example, Train model on NYC of TUL task:
-   `python train_ACLNK.py --config config/CACSR_nyc_TUL.conf --dataroot data/`
+   For example, Train model on NYC of TUL task: `python train_ACLNK.py --config config/CACSR_gow_TUL.conf --dataroot data/`

 ## Acknowledgements
 We thank everyone who has helped our work.